New Model Reveals What Goes On When A Massive Black Hole Gobbles Up A Star

 — UC Santa Cruz (@ucsc) May 29, 2018

 And, according to UC Santa Cruz, it’s all about the perspective of the viewer.
-As observed from our planet, galaxies are oriented in a random way, which means that Earth-bound astronomers get different glimpses of a tidal disruption event, depending on the angle of its orientation.
+As observed from our planet, galaxies are oriented in a random way, which means that Earth-bound astronomers get different glimpses of a tidal disruption event depending on the angle of its orientation.

 Enrico Ramirez-Ruiz, a professor of astronomy and astrophysics at UC Santa Cruz and researcher at Niels Bohr Institute’s DARK Cosmology Center, explains this difference in perception.